 Variable in Statistics

 In statistics, the variables are used in terms of real-life scenarios.
 It is also said to be an attribute here.
-They are used to represent people, place, thing, etc. For example, the colour of the hair of a person is a variable.
+They are used to representing people, place, thing, etc. For example, the colour of the hair of a person is a variable.
 Since the hair-colour could vary from person to person like for some it is blond, for some, it is black, etc.

 Types of variables in Math